Facilitating Practical Fault-tolerant Quantum Computing Based on Color Codes: State injection

-Here standard stabilizer measurement circuits are the circuits using CNOT gates, measurement in $Z$- (or $X$-) basis and $\ket{0}$ (or $\ket{+}$) as ancilla for Z-type (or X-type) stabilizer measurements.
+Here standard stabilizer measurement circuits are the circuits using CNOT gates, measurement in $Z$- (or $X$-) basis and $\ket{0}$ (or $\ket{+}$) as ancilla for $Z$-type (or $X$-type) stabilizer measurements.
 Now let us prove the theorem by stating that several errors must not be detected in the state injection circuits.
 Without loss of generality, we suppose that $\ket{\psi}$ first couples with syndrome qubit $\ket{+}$ and then couples with syndrome qubit $\ket{0}$ in a QEC cycle.
 An obvious fact is that any error of $\ket{\psi}$ before the first stabilizer measurement is undetectable since $\ket{\psi}$ is arbitrary for an injection protocol.
 Therefore, the error of $\ket{\psi}$ initialization cannot be detected with rate $p_I+{2}/{3}p_1+\mathcal{O}(p^2)$.
-Besides, the $X$ error of $\ket{\psi}$ before the first CNOT gate between $\ket{\psi}$ and $\ket{0}$ but after the first CNOT between $\ket{+}$ and $\ket{\psi}$ is undetectable with the error rate of at least $p_2/15+\mathcal{O}(p^2)$ , in which case the error is exactly $I\otimes X$ error after the first CNOT gate between $\ket{\psi}$ and $\ket{+}$.
+Besides, the $X$ error of $\ket{\psi}$ before the first CNOT gate between $\ket{\psi}$ and $\ket{0}$ but after the first CNOT between $\ket{+}$ and $\ket{\psi}$ is undetectable with the error rate of at least $p_2/15+\mathcal{O}(p^2)$, in which case the error is exactly $I\otimes X$ error after the first CNOT gate between $\ket{\psi}$ and $\ket{+}$.
 Further, utilizing the commuting relationship, a $Z\otimes Z$ error after the first CNOT gate between $\ket{+}$ and $\ket{\psi}$ is equivalent to an $I\otimes Z$ error before the stabilizer measurement, which is undetectable.
 Likewise, an $X\otimes X$ error after the first CNOT gale between $\ket{\psi}$ and $\ket{0}$ is also undetectable.
 Lastly, since $I\otimes X$ and $Z\otimes Z$ are undetectable, their product $Z\otimes Y$ after the first CNOT gate is also undetectable.
 In total, the logical error rate in a state injection protocol is at least ${4}/{15}p_2+p_I+{2}/{3}p_1+\mathcal{O}(p^2)$, which is exactly the result in our protocol.
-Hence, we prove that our protocol is the optimal one among all state injection protocols in CSS codes.
+Hence, we have demonstrated that the logical error rate in our protocol serves as a lower bound for the logical error rate achievable by any state injection protocol among CSS codes.